MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 !!! note
   In case you want to test your `TileEntities` you need to place them into the world.

-After you've stopped the debugger it will create a new File, it can be found within a new `debug` folder in your run directory.
+After you've stopped the debugger it will create a new file, it can be found within a new directory called `debug` in your run directory.
-The Name will look like `profile-results-YEAR-MONTH-DAY_HOUR.MINUTE.SECOND` it's a simple `.txt`
+The name will look like `profile-results-YEAR-MONTH-DAY_HOUR.MINUTE.SECOND` it's a simple `.txt`

 ## Reading a Profiling result

-It may look confusing in the first moment, but it is easy to understand.
-At the top it first tells you how long in milliseconds it was running and how much ticks run in that time.
+At the top it first tells you how long in milliseconds it was running and how many ticks ran in that time.

 After that you will see something like this (this is just a snippet, yours will be longer):
 ```